alt-ctrl-code/home/LOGGING.md

 (lower than ERROR) and risk performance degradation in production.
 To avoid this, it's good to be able to change a level at runtime.

-> __Good Design Rule:__  being able to alter log levels at run time, avoids the tempatation to set them to verbosely.
+> __Good Design Rule:__  being able to alter log levels at run time, avoids the tempatation to set them too verbosely.

 We achieve this with the [LoggerRegistry](https://github.com/craigparra/alt-logger/blob/master/LoggerRegistry.js), which the `ConfigurableLogger` uses as a runtime cache, after it has initally loaded the level for a given logger category.